tsaodown/example-node-frontend/README.md

 ### Project Structure

 All application code will be stored in the `app` directory.
-Within the `app` directory, higher level UI concepts can be stored in any directory structure, but related `jsx`, `scss`, and `test.js` should be stored together.
+Within the `app` directory, higher level UI concepts can be stored in any directory structure, but related `.jsx`, `.scss`, and `.test.js` should be stored together.

 ### Documentation